Mature Masculine

 Mind open and spacious: Thoughts are not racing, defending, or proving.
 The mind is bright, relaxed, able to notice what is happening.

 When these three align, clarity has a specific taste: simple, settled.
-You don't need to rehearse arguments.
-You know, and that knowing is steady enough to act from.
+We don't need to rehearse arguments.
+We know, and that knowing is steady enough to act from.

 The Shadows of Clarity